Good news! The CDC has cleared fully vaccinated individuals for travel as they are less likely to contract and spread COVID-19.

 - All luggage will be disinfected on arrival.

-- All guests needs to submit to temperature check upon entering the hotel, and on a daily basis.
+- All guests must submit to a temperature check upon entering the hotels and lodges, and on a daily basis.

 - Those whose temperature is higher than the established one will not be able to enter and will be advised to go to the corresponding health facility.